SAMBHAV-240/Daily-Commit-Log/log.md

 - Ready to get back into action from tomorrow.
 - First focus: pending one-shots, React learning, and daily commit routine.

+---

+## Day 21: July 5, 2025
+- Completed a one-shot session on React — covered core concepts including components, props, state, hooks, and JSX structure.
+- Understood how React handles UI rendering and state-driven logic.
+- Marking this as a reset point — committed to consistent effort and disciplined routine going forward.
+- From now on, focusing on daily hard work, structured learning, and zero wasted time.